-How do online eye tests work?
+What do online eye tests involve?

-Do you struggle to read distant road signs clearly and without difficulty?
+- Do you struggle to read distant road signs clearly and without difficulty?

-When you focus for prolonged periods on something, do you experience headaches?
+- When you focus for prolonged periods on something, do you experience headaches?

-When using the computer for a long time, do your eyes feel watery, dry, itchy, fatigued or painful?
+- When using the computer for a long time, do your eyes feel watery, dry, itchy, fatigued or painful?

+For complete peace of mind and to tackle any vision problems (such as myopia, hyperopia or presbyopia) or other eye conditions with professional guidance, make sure to book in an appointment with your optician.
 Generally, the NHS advises that anyone aged between 16 and 70 should see their optician once every couple of years.
 But for those aged under 16 or over 70, annual visits should be arranged.
-Check to see whether your eye test is covered for free by the NHS.
-For others, the cost will be around £20.
-If you live in Ireland the standard cost for an eye test is around €32.
+Have a look to see whether you can get a free eye test on the NHS, or via high street opticians - otherwise, the usual cost is around £20.